byambaa1982/byambaa1982.github.io/_posts/2023-04-24-learn_python.md

 ---
-title:Learning Python Today - Why It's More Important Than Ever
+title: Why It's More Important Than Ever
 tag: Education
 ---